micro222/chatbot/README.md

 A text-based learning robot that tries to get to know its users over a period of time.
-It runs on a Raspberry Pi.
+It runs on a Raspberry Pi and Windows.

 I've been working on this chatbot on and off for about 14 years, and while I've made a lot of progress, there's a great deal of work left to do.
 I was thinking that if this was a group project, development would pick up speed considerably, plus it could be more fun to work on.
 I'd like see if there's any interest out there.